mapillary/mapillary-js/doc/docs/extension/fly-controls.md

 Press the left button to fly forward and the right button to fly backward or use the [fly key commands](https://github.com/mrdoob/three.js/blob/r125/examples/jsm/controls/FlyControls.js#L57-L76) for specific motion.

-Try to intialize the `Viewer` with `Street` or `Earth` controls and change to the `Custom` controls by calling Viewer.`setCameraControls`.
+Try to initialize the `Viewer` with `Street` or `Earth` controls and change to the `Custom` controls by calling Viewer.`setCameraControls`.
 Try changing the fly options to see how they affect the viewport and camera behavior.

 :::